-After the sixth installment in the franchise failed to revive the series, Eidos Interactive decided to remove development of Tomb Raider from Core Design and place it in the care of another subsidiary studio known as Crystal Dynamics.
-You can read more about Core Design's conception and run of the series in the first part, located here.
+After the sixth installment in the franchise failed to revive the series, Eidos Interactive decided to remove the development of Tomb Raider from Core Design and place it in the care of another subsidiary studio known as Crystal Dynamics.

-But, for now, let's take a look at the first reboot the series received.
-Unlike the current two installments in the series, this reboot was only a soft reboot and continued to use much of Core's original timeline--or at least a version that resembles it.
+Let's take a look at the first reboot the series received.
+Unlike the reboot we saw in 2013, this reboot was only a soft reboot and continued to use much of Core's original timeline—or at least a version that resembles it.
 Crystal Dynamics also wanted to bring Lara Croft back to her roots and put her back to exploring tombs and ruins.
 They also decided to expand the market for the series, releasing the seventh installment on Nintendo and Microsoft consoles.

 This begins both Lara and her father's obsession with immortality and reviving the dead, which has carried over into every subsequent Tomb Raider movie and game.
 Now that Lara's credibility had been established throughout the gaming market as an adventurer despite being a woman, it was safe to add more dimension to her personality.
 Angel of Darkness had attempted this as well but didn't go over nearly as well.
 This is due in part to Toby Gard returning to the series to help develop Lara's character even further.